 Key here: the closing can not occur (because the seller can’t convey marketable title) until these title issues are resolved and that may mean someone is going to have to pay some money to get these title issues resolved.
 Below are a few examples of common and some not-so-common tile issues that can arise during a title search and prior to closing.
 (Also see our prior article: 3 Types of Title Issues That Can Impact a Florida Real Estate Closing.)

 1. Legal Notice: What’s in the Records?

 Florida has a recording law that acts to protect people from secret conveyances, silent deals, and other schemes that can affect ownership to real estate.
 It is found in Florida Statute Chapter 695.
-One of the big reasons for having official real estate records in the county where the property is located — so anyone interested in a specific piece of real estate can learn if there are any “clouds” on that title as well as creating a cloud themselves if need be.
+One of the big reasons for having official real estate records in the county where the property is located — so anyone interested in a specific piece of real estate can learn if there are any “clouds” on that title as well as create a cloud themselves if need be.

 What happens here?
 Let’s say there is a pending sale.
 This fact may or may not be known to the third party that is claiming an interest in the property.
-For instance, the contractor that is in the process of replacing the garage doors.
+For instance, the contractor is in the process of replacing the garage doors.